 To make things even more interesting (or confusing), an eye has a meridian in every direction, and the eye can be shaped differently on either side of any meridian.

-And that’s what FreeForm Scleral Contact lenses are for: they give us the flexibility to design lenses along more meridians than conventional Scleral contact lenses, which means we can solve even more complex vision problems, often including High Order Aberrations, than ever before.
+And that’s what FreeForm Scleral Contact lenses are for: they give us the flexibility to design lenses along more meridians than conventional scleral contact lenses, which means we can solve even more complex vision problems, often including High Order Aberrations, than ever before.

 One of the strengths of the Gaudi FreeForm lenses is that they can be used to resolve High Order Aberrations (HOAs), the visual anomalies frequently seen by those with Keratoconus.
 These HOAs cause ghosting, double vision, glare halos and other visual problems which are more apparent at night.
-Sometimes, these HOAs can make it unsafe for a person to drive at night, making the Gaudi FreeForm lenses especially helpful and necessary.
+Sometimes, these HOAs can make driving unsafe for a person at night, making the Gaudi FreeForm lenses especially helpful and necessary.

 But which Gaudi FreeForm lens is right for you?